-- The use of nitroglycerine is contraindicated within 24-48 hours of the use of erectile dysfunction medication (sildenafil, tadalafil). - Use caution when providing nitroglycerin to patients that demonstrate inferior STEMI patterns (II, III, aVF), as this may represent a right-sided MI that is preload dependent, that may lead to sudden and severe hypotension with nitroglycerine. - Nitroglycerin may be repeated per dosing guidelines. - Monitor for hypotension after administration.
+- The use of nitroglycerine is contraindicated within 24-48 hours of the use of erectile dysfunction medication (sildenafil, tadalafil). - Remember when providing nitroglycerin to patients with inferior STEMI patterns (II, III, aVF), that this may represent a right-sided MI, that could lead the patient to be more dependent on preload.
+These adverse events can by managed, as long as you are prepared to administer fluids if hypotension occurs.
+Monitor closely for hypotension after administration. - · Nitroglycerin may be repeated per dosing guidelines

-Continuous Positive Airway Pressure (CPAP): Noninvasive Positive Pressure Ventilation (NIPPV), such as CPAP, supports respiratory status in patients with evidence of pulmonary edema.
+Continuous Positive Airway Pressure (CPAP): CPAP, supports respiratory status in patients with evidence of pulmonary edema and assists in providing afterload reduction on the heart.

-- Patients who receive CPAP may experience a decrease in mental status and blood pressure.
-Closely monitor vitals and mental status, and discontinue CPAP for shock, vomiting, or altered LOC. - Patients with a decreased GCS or inability to protect their airway are at risk for aspiration and should not receive NIPPV. - Consider Midazolam to assist with CPAP compliance.
+- Closely monitor vitals and mental status, and discontinue CPAP for shock, vomiting, or altered LOC. - Patients with a decreased GCS and an inability to protect their airway are at risk for aspiration and should not receive CPAP. - Consider Midazolam to assist with CPAP compliance.
 Benzodiazepines may precipitate respiratory depression or may worsen compliance with CPAP in patients who are already tired, already have altered LOC, or who have recent history of alcohol or drug ingestion.
 Benzodiazepines may also cause hypotension.
 All efforts at verbal coaching should be utilized prior to giving benzodiazepines for patients in respiratory distress.